metabase/static-embedding-reference-apps/README.md

 ## Set up Metabase

 We'll first need to set up a running instance of Metabase to serve the embedded dashboards.
-If you already have an instance of Metabase running on your machine, shut it down.

 1. If you already have an instance of Metabase running on your machine, shut it down.